abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 In order for the Task component to be able to access this method, we will have to pass a reference to it using props.

-35. Inside the `return` statement, add a prop on the `<Task />` element to pass a reference to the `removeTask` function.
+38. Inside the `return` statement, add a prop in the `<Task />` element to pass a reference to the `removeTask` function.
 This way, removeTask can be called from inside of the Task component.
 Since the `key={}` attribute is reserved by React and not an accesible prop on our child component, we will also add a new attribute called `id={}` so we can pass the unique id as a prop into our Task component.

 ```jsx
 <Task key={task.id} task={task} removeTask={removeTask} />
 ```

-36. Let's head back to **/src/Task.js**, and on our `<button>` let's add an id attribute to store our unique id number.
+39. Let's head back to **/src/Task.jsx**, and in our `<button>` let's add an id attribute to store our unique id number.
 This will help us identify which task to remove.

 ```jsx
 <button id={props.task.id} className="btn btn-danger">